Vindasu/car-squared/README.md

     * The Customer model takes a name, an address, and a phone_number.
 4. Sale
     * The Sale model has foreignkeys to the Employee model, the AutomobileVO model, and the Customer model.
 It also has a price variable that is a decimalfield (with 2 decimal places representing a dolar amount).

+### Integration

+    * The Sale model requires an automobile with the manufacturer and vehicle model characteristics.
+Because the Inventory microservice hosts the the required models, the polling service between Inventory and Sales microservices is instrumental to the overall integration.